 - One Cut of the Dead – “While shooting a low-budget zombie film in an abandoned warehouse, the crew find themselves caught between actual zombies and a mad director who won’t stop rolling.”
 The less you know about this one, the better.
 What I can tell you is to stick with it and you’ll be glad you did!
 This one also has an episode of The Last Drive-In and Joe Bob has some great commentary for this one!

-- Pumpkinhead – “When teenagers inadvertently kill his only son, Ed Harley seeks the powers of a witch to bring him back to life, but when she tells Ed the child’s death is irreversible, his grief becomes vengeful rage!
+- Pumpkinhead – [EDITORS NOTE: Sadly, since this post was created, Pumpkinhead is no longer on the service] “When teenagers inadvertently kill his only son, Ed Harley seeks the powers of a witch to bring him back to life, but when she tells Ed the child’s death is irreversible, his grief becomes vengeful rage!
 Ed and the witch invoke an evil demon known as “Pumpkinhead;” however, as the creature exacts revenge on the teens, Ed sees his link to the beast and knows that he must stop its deadly mission before he becomes one with the creature forever!”
 Pumpkinhead is one of my favorite 80s horror movies and doesn’t get nearly enough attention.
 Lance Henriksen is fantastic in his role as well.

 - Vicious Fun – “Joel, a caustic 1980s film critic for a national horror magazine, finds himself unwittingly trapped in a self-help group for serial killers.
 With no other choice, Joel attempts to blend in with his homicidal surroundings or risk becoming the next victim.”
 I caught this one during Panic Fest and had a total blast with it!
 I am so happy it found a home on Shudder.
 Those who know me well will understand why Hideo was my favorite killer!